PTCInc/cachething/README.md

 ## Changelog

+### [v1.0.0] - 2025-06-30

+- Ready to publish
+- Known issues: two links didn't get converted correctly in PDF format.

+### [v0.1.1] - 2025-06-26

+- Merged the review results from both Greg and Sabestien

 ### [v0.1.0] - 2025-06-11

 - Intialized the publish process from internal gitlab to public github repo.

-### [v0.1.1] - 2025-06-26

-- Merged the review results from both Greg and Sabestien